scdenney/democracy-nationalism-reconsidered/README.md

 Public working-paper and replication repository for the short article *"Democracy and Nationalism, Reconsidered."*

 The paper disaggregates "democracy" and "nationalism" and asks when commitment to democracy is actually antagonistic to nationalism.
-Using the 2023 ISSP National Identity module (29 countries) and V-Dem v15, it shows that endorsement of liberal-democratic *rights* restrains *exclusionary* nationalism but leaves national pride alone, and — the central claim — that this restraint is conditioned by the civic-versus-ethnic **content of nationhood**, not by the liberal quality of institutions.
-The relationship is strong where the nation is imagined in largely civic terms and disappears in East Asian democracies that are institutionally liberal yet ethnically defined.
+Using the 2023 ISSP National Identity module (29 countries) and V-Dem v15, it shows that endorsement of liberal-democratic *rights* restrains *exclusionary* nationalism but leaves national pride alone, and — the central claim — that this restraint is conditioned by the civic-versus-ethnic _content of nationhood_, not by the liberal quality of institutions.
+The relationship is strong where the nation is imagined in largely civic terms and disappears in democracies that are institutionally liberal yet ethnically defined.

 **Manuscript status:** Working paper under review.